EbbeMeloSorensen/ASP.NET/ASP.NET.AsfendYarHamid/MusiqApiSqlServer3/Readme.txt

      update-database
 7) Use Sql Server Management Studio for verifying that the database was created.
 Make a database diagram to verify that the relations were made correctly

+Now we will implement the controllers

+8) Add an 'API Controller - Empty' named ArtistsController to the Controllers folder and add the ApiDbContext data member, the constructor, and the Post method to it.
+9) Use postman for creating an artist with a Post request.
+Remember to select the body tab and select 'form-data'.
+Verify that the artist was added to the database and to the Azure storage account.
+10) Add an 'API Controller - Empty' named AlbumsController to the Controllers folder and add the ApiDbContext data member, the constructor, and the Post method to it.
+11) Use postman for creating an album with a Post request.
+Remember to add the ArtistId Key